muchimi/JoystickGremlinEx/docs/overview.md

 ### State device

-GremlinEx can define user-defined states which have an on/off behavior.
-States are unique to a profile.
-A state has a unique, case sensitive name.
-The State device is used to map actions when the associated state changes.
-To actions, a state will look like a joystick button that is pressed (state on) or released (state off).
-These actions are triggered regardless of the current mode of the profile so work in all modes.
+Starting with 1.0ex m74, GremlinEx supports user-defined states.
+A state is an entity with a unique name that has an on/off behavior.
+States are used to implement a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) in a profile.
+States initialize to a default starting value set when a profile starts.
+States can then be changed at runtime by the "map to state" action anywhere in the profile, via a macro, or by a user plugin via the StateData() API.
+States can be read as a condition (state condition) that performs a check on the state to see if the conditioned container or action should execute or not.
+States are also mappaple via the state device tab, so a state can trigger a set of actions when their value changes.

-States can be used as conditions, so states can be used to control the execution of containers and actions.
+Currently states are either pressed (on) or released (off) and function like a virtual joystick button (so will look like a joystick button to mapped containers/actions).

-A companion "map to state" action is available to change states.
-This allows inputs to manipulate states, which is how states can be turned on or off by an input.
+In GremlinEx, states can be mapped via the State Device, the "map to state" action is used to clear, set, toggle or pulse a state, and the state condition is used to determine, based on state, if a container or action should execute or not.

 ### Reordering of devices